DhruvChauhan3k/Store-Verse/README.md

 # 🛒 Store Verse

 This is a full-stack web application built using the **PERN stack** – PostgreSQL, Express.js, React, and Node.js.
-The application allows users to browse products, add them to a cart, register/login, and place orders.
+The application allows to browse products, add new products or remove them from the store.
 It’s designed with modern UI components and optimized for both development and production environments.

 ---